nbolton/esp8266-dual-edge-wake/README.md

+**Important:** The current design does not work, see issue https://github.com/nbolton/esp8266-dual-edge-wake/issues/2.

 # ESP8266 dual edge wake

 This module will wake an ESP8266 from deep sleep when a sensor value changes (e.g. push button, float sensor, or other reed sensor).